 - You can find out more about the big cats here: What Is A Big Cat?

-The cougar is closely related to the jaguarundi, a smaller wild cat species that is found in Central and South America.
+The puma is closely related to the jaguarundi, a smaller wild cat species that is found in Central and South America.
 Believe it or not, the puma and jaguarundi’s next closest relation is the cheetah.
 It is unknown whether the species originally split in Africa and Asia (where the cheetah is found today) or in North America.

 - You can see a list of all of the world’s cat species here: Wild Cats List With Pictures